Bank of Chester County: Background

 After Congress had been unwilling to renew the charter of the First Bank of the United States in 1811, control over banking procedures which would otherwise have been performed by the Bank of the United States was granted to the states instead.
 In 1813, legislation was proposed by the Pennsylvania state legislature to allow the construction of 25 banks in the state; however, then-governor Simon Snyder rejected the proposal.
 In 1814, such a proposal was made once more for the establishment of 41 banks, but was vetoed yet again; however, the legislature overturned the veto with overwhelming support.
 The stock for a bank in Chester County was granted, numbering 9,000 shares at a cost of $50 each.
 Initially, the bank assigned subscriptions to thirteen commissioners, although it decreased the number of individuals to be given stock to eleven in 1897.
 Regular subscriptions to the shares were eventually established to the general population as well following the confirmation of the commissioners.
-The bank's early presidents and cashiers included prominent Chester County citizens such as Joseph McClellan, Richard Thomas, William Darlington, David Townsend, Washington Townsend, and William W. Jefferis.
+The bank's early directors and cashiers included local dignitaries such as Joseph McClellan, Richard Thomas, William Darlington, David Townsend, Washington Townsend, William W. Jefferis, J. Smith Futhey, and Robert Cornwell.

 The Bank of Chester County, the first to be built in the county, was then conceived in 1814, located in the Record Office at the intersection of High and Gay Streets in West Chester, Pennsylvania.
 In 1818, a building on the other side of High Street was bought for the bank – located at present-day 13 High Street, having been built in 1792.
 Over time, modifications were made to the building in order to suit its purpose.
 The bank was the main building occupying the lot until a proposal in 1835 resulted in the construction of the Thomas U. Walter building, named for its architect, the new site of the bank after it was built in 1836 and opened in 1837 at a cost of $33,000 at 17 High Street.
 The stone used to build the bank originated at the Jacobs and Cornog marble quarry in West Whiteland Township.
 Although the old building's ownership is retained by the bank and is used to store old equipment, it is no longer used, and has been rented to numerous individuals over time, including William Darlington, David Townsend, and William W. Jefferis.
 Until 1857, the Bank of Chester County was the only one in the county.

 On October 25, 1864, the bank was reorganized as the National Bank of Chester County to comply with federal laws, and was named as such until 1930, when the bank was re-designated as the National Bank of Chester County and Trust Company.
 On June 5, 1972, the Bank of Chester County was listed on the National Register of Historic Places.
 As of 1987, the bank was named Fidelity Bank; the building is now owned and operated by Wells Fargo.